ceejbot/no-more-unicorns/first-draft.md

 # [fit] Your women colleagues
 # [fit] have a harder time than you know.

 ^ I fully expect to get grief for this talk.
-I know it's not you, but it's somebody near you.
-Somebody who might tip you off.
+Trolling me is trolling a buzzsaw.
+Can you imagine yourself giving this talk & getting grief?

 ---